Solved! When Is the Best Time of Year for Spraying Fruit Trees?

-Fungicide applications are most critical during the green tip through petal fall stages of apple and pear trees.
+Fungicide applications are most critical during the green tip through petal fall stages of pear and apple trees.
 Peach trees and plum trees require spring, summer, and fall disease control treatments for best results.

-Find application timing on the product label to prevent specific diseases or check this Purdue University Extension Guide for growth stage and fruit tree spray schedules specific to common fruits.
+Find application timing on the product label to prevent specific diseases, or check the Purdue University Extension Guide for growth stage and fruit tree spray schedules specific to common fruits.

-Use general purpose fruit tree spray at 1- to 2-week intervals following key plant development observations.
+Use general purpose fruit tree spray at 1- to 2-week intervals as trees develop.